 Inheritance tax is often called a voluntary tax in that, with planning, the payment of inheritance can be avoided.
 It is a tax levied on a person's estate when they die and on certain gifts made during an individual's lifetime.
-If you live in the Warwickshire area we, at Select Accountants Ltd, can provide taxation advice to help you minimise the potential charge to inheritance tax.
+If you live in the Leicestershire area we, at Select Accountants Ltd, can provide taxation advice to help you minimise the potential charge to inheritance tax.

 Inheritance tax (IHT) is levied on a person’s estate when they die, and certain gifts made during an individual’s lifetime.